 Every lie you tell or tolerate, every covetous thought you allow to live longer than a flash, every secret lust, every act of dishonesty, all of them matter.
 And the only way you are going see your community healed is if you take personal responsibility to make it a holier, healthier community by beginning with yourself.

-Finally, They illustrate the connection between our vertical relationship with God and our horizontal relationships with each other.
+Finally, The Ten Commandments illustrate the connection between our vertical relationship with God and our horizontal relationships with each other.

 The first four commands describe our relationship with God.
 The last 6 or 7 describe our relationships with each other.